Kalamazoo, MI, Kalamazoo County

 We are of retirement age and expect to let this property go in the next ten years.
 If our chosen farmer is interested and capable of buying the whole property, it could be negotiated at that time.

-We do not have a house to lease to a farmer at this time, but please talk to us about living on site to see whether we can negotiate something if you have no place to live nearby.
-It might not work, but you never know.
+We do not have a house to lease to a farmer at this time, but please talk to us about living on site seasonally.
+Industrious, resourceful, hard-working and disciplined people are always needed here.

 Sale Price or Estimated Market Value